pedegie/stats/README.md

 #### writeThreshold
 `WriteThreshold` is really useful when you expect huge load like tens of millions probes per second.
-It allows you give lower bounds conditions for writing probes and still keep negligible overhead equal to just `LongAdder.add()` and `System.currentTimestampMillis()` calls.
+It allows you give lower bounds conditions for writing probes and still keep negligible overhead equal to just `LongAdder.add()` and `System.currentTimeMillis()()` calls.
 It takes two parameters:

-`minDelayBetweenWritesMillis` - determines minimum delay between two writes in millis
-`minSizeDifference` - determines minimum size difference which queue must change
+`minDelayBetweenWritesMillis` - determines minimum delay between two writes in milliseconds `minSizeDifference` - determines minimum size difference which queue must change

 If any of above is met - writing process continues.

 Let's say incoming load is 100k probes per second on average, if you set `minDelayBetweenWritesMillis` to 100 there will be only 10 writes per second on average instead of 100k - huge boost!
-But what if we are streaming live data to our monitoring system, and we are really interested in both: peaks when collection size significantly increased (`queue.addAll(n)`, where n contains many elements) or opposite (`queue.clear()`) - in both cases it may be worth to notice that change, maybe they happen periodically?
+But what if we are interested in both: peaks when collection size significantly increased (`queue.addAll(n)`, where n contains many elements) or opposite (`queue.clear()`) - in both cases it may be worth to notice that change, maybe they happen periodically?
 It's when `minSizeDifference` comes into play.
 If set to 20 and `queue.clear()` removes at least 20 elements then write is forced - it refers to all methods which allows modifying size by more than one.

 `WriteThreshold` is a tradeoff between losing a bit of variance for better throughput.
-If we save queue `size` each 5 millis instead of on every access we don't know how load was distributed within these 5 millis.
-For example if in 1-st millisecond we add 1000 elements and then in 4-th millisecond queue is cleared - this change can be lost in case of `minSizeDifference` is set to above than 1000.
+If we save queue `size` each 5 milliseconds instead of on every access we don't know how load was distributed within these 5 milliseconds.
+For example if in 1-st millisecond we add 1000 elements and then in 4-th millisecond queue is cleared - this change may be not noticed in case of `minSizeDifference` is set to above than 1000.

 Can't we do that with `WriteFilter`?
 Sure we can, but note than `WriteFiter` already takes `size` as argument what means we have to compute that invoking `LongAdder.intValue()` and win CAS race because `LongAdder` computation happens only after successful CAS.
 Both gives some overhead  which may be significant when dealing with huge loads.
 If we can decide earlier to skip write it's better to do this earlier.
-If we discard write request at `WriteThreshold` whole overhead is just `LongAdder.add()` (in non-synchronized mode just `i++` instead) and `System.currentTimeMillis()` call.
+If we discard write request at `WriteThreshold` whole overhead is just `LongAdder.add()` (in non-synchronized mode just `i++` instead) and `System.currentTimeMillis()` calls.
 Does it mean probes are dropped then? - [again no](#zero-cost).

 default: `minDelayBetweenWritesMillis` is 5000, `minSizeDifference` is 1